Skip to main content

 • Risk items removed from the grid after clicking the remove action

-• If using workflow-based removal, items transition to the rejectedStatus and are filtered from the grid view
+• For the rejected strategy: items transition to rejectedStatus and are filtered from the grid view

 • No No rejected action found errors in the browser console